3 Genius Tips for the Perfect Bariatric Thanksgiving!

 - Mash the soft roasted vegetables with a wooden spoon, scraping browned bits off sides and edges.

 - Pour it all through a wire mesh strainer into a medium saucepan, pressing on the cooked vegetable solids to extract all the flavor and goodness.
-Skim off the fat with a big spoon into a cup (pour the fat down the garbage disposal).
+Skim off the fat with a big spoon into a cup (pour the fat down the garbage disposal or put in a mug in your freezer).

 - Add enough Swanson Natural Goodness Chicken stock to your homemade pan stock, so you have a total of about 2 1/2 cups.